NikVetr/polylines/README.md

 ## How It Works

 The basic idea was to take a line, which is described by a set of vertices.
-For our purposes, it's usually in two dimensions and represented by vectors `x` and `y`, both of length n.
-I then expand some distance out from the line by the widths given in the input vector `lwd` (note, that unlike in base-R, `lwd` here represents lengths in visual units of the horizontal axis.
+For our purposes, it's usually in two dimensions and represented by vectors `x` and `y`, both of length `n`.
+I then expand some distance out from the line by the widths given in the input vector `lwd` (note, that unlike in base-R, `lwd` here represents lengths in units of the horizontal axis.
 Might change it to be more consistent with broader `lwd` behavior later).
 This expansion is done perpendicular to the line, and must take into account variable dimensions of the plotting window and user coordinates.

 After deciding on sidedness, these then form the vertices of a polygon, which we can then draw in the usual way.

 If the line intersects itself, or if the expansion causes the polygon to intersect itself, terrifying things may occur, as the polygon is complex.
-We can make it simple by taking the union of all the constituent quadrilaterals that it's made up of.
+We can make it simple with some convenient functions from the `sf` package, and optionally leverage a bit of graph theory to find which polygons overlap which other polygons and draw a few extra lines to mimic "depth" (see `example_2.R` below).

 ## Getting Started

 ### Prerequisites

 Before you begin, ensure you have R installed on your machine (version 3.6 or later recommended).
-You will also need to install the R packages `sf`, which I use for a few polygon manipulation tools like `st_polygon`, `st_make_valid`, and `st_buffer`.
+You will also need to install the R packages `sf` and `igraph`, which I use for a few polygon manipulation operations like `st_polygon`, `st_make_valid`, and `st_buffer`, and for some graph operations like `all_simple_paths` to handle self-intersections.

-> install.packages("sf")
+> install.packages(c("sf", "igraph"))

 ### Installation